Fennzo/Blackjack/README.md

 # Blackjack
-Made with Javascript, HTML and gambling addiction
+Made with Javascript, HTML/CSS and gambling addiction